Both Liquid and Heated Tobacco E-Cigarettes Targeted

 The South Korea Smoking Cessation Advertisement Records Exhibition held in 2022 at the Seoul Metro Museum inside Gyeongbokgung Station, Jongno-gu, Seoul.

-According to health authorities, the e-cigarette usage rate among people aged 15 and older rose from 0.2% in 2015 to 3.6% in 2020, while the rate among adolescents aged 13 to 17 surged from 2.6% in 2019 to 8.1% in 2023.
-The usage rate among females aged 11 to 18 also reached 4.3% in 2023, and the number of hospitalizations related to e-cigarettes continues to increase every year.
+According to health authorities, the e-cigarette usage rate among people aged 15 and older increased from 0.2% in 2015 to 3.6% in 2020.
+Among adolescents aged 13 to 17, the rate surged from 2.6% in 2019 to 8.1% in 2023.
+The usage rate among females aged 11 to 18 also reached 4.3% in 2023, and the number of hospitalizations related to e-cigarettes is rising every year.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.